About Our Research

-The Emergency Ultrasound faculty members in the Department of Emergency Medicine are very active in clinical research relevant to point-of-care-ultrasound (POCUS) in emergency practice.
+The Emergency Ultrasound faculty members in the Department of Emergency Medicine are very active in clinical research.

 Our research endeavors generally fall within one or more of the following broad categories:

 Assessing the effectiveness and feasibility of novel ultrasound technology, techniques, and applications

 Drs.
 Adeyinka Adedipe, Brandon Backlund, Kennedy Hall, Sachita Shah, and Michael Vrablik work collaboratively on a number of research endeavors exploring various facets of Emergency Ultrasound.
 Our research endeavors generally fall within one or more of the following broad categories: assessing the effectiveness and feasibility of novel ultrasound technology, techniques, and applications; implementation of POCUS in global health; and POCUS in medical student and resident education.

 Dr. Adeyinka Adedipe’s research activities include the development of a novel lung ultrasound sensor, investigation of a new noninvasive ultrasound monitor that can be used during cardiac arrest to assess blood flow.